mikerhodes/djaclick/README.md

   pip install -r requirements.txt
   ```

-- Pip installed a Django tailwind plugin.
-It needs initialising.
-The Django
+- One thing that the avove `pip` run installed was a Django tailwind plugin.
+It
-  application has all the relevant settings, just the init, install and start
+  needs initialising.
+The Django application has all the relevant settings, just
-  need to be run, specifically:
+  the `init`, `install` and `start` need to be run, specifically:

   ```
   cd djaclick